 When bankruptcy is filed, and taxes are due a notice is generally sent to the Central Insolvency Operation of the IRS.
 The agents who work in this division are highly qualified in the area of taxation as it applies to bankruptcy cases.
 The PA Department of Revenue also has a similar department as well.
-Consequently, it is important that when selecting counsel to handle a bankruptcy case where taxes are involved, that you make sure you choose a Pennsylvania bankruptcy attorney who understands the applicable law, but who also understands the functioning of the relevant agency.
+Consequently, it is important that when selecting counsel to handle a bankruptcy case where taxes are involved, that you make sure you choose a King of Prussia bankruptcy attorney who understands the applicable law, but who also understands the functioning of the relevant agency.

 Our Philadelphia + Bucks County Bankruptcy Lawyers Can Help